gtag('config', 'AW-943903666');

 Unlike its swift and proactive moves to protect the lives of its customers in accordance with its Credo during the Tylenol crisis, Johnson & Johnson has abandoned its longstanding brand message in its response to its role in the opioid epidemic.

-Hewing to a brand promise can be difficult, because it puts emphasis on authenticity and the long-term value of the brand over immediate concerns.
+Hewing to a brand promise can be difficult because it puts emphasis on authenticity and the long-term value of the brand over immediate concerns.
 In ignoring the Credo—and responsibility for its mistakes—Johnson & Johnson seems determined to prioritize its own results, rather than preserve its trust-based relationship with consumers.
 The results have been meaningful.
 One study revealed that, in a ranking of the 58 leading pharmaceutical companies, Johnson & Johnson had fallen from 9th to 57th place.
-This loss of faith led to the same study finding that use of terms like “danger,” “harm,” “mislead,” and “unethical” have more than doubled in public conversations tied to the brand.
+This loss of faith led to the same study finding that the use of terms like “danger,” “harm,” “mislead,” and “unethical” has more than doubled in public conversations tied to the brand.

-Johnson & Johnson’s profits over purpose strategy has paid off so far; annual revenue has steadily risen from 2016 onward.
+Johnson & Johnson’s profits over purpose strategy have paid off so far; annual revenue has steadily risen from 2016 onward.
 But the ramifications for its inability to deliver on its brand promises are only beginning to be felt as the public understands the role that the company has played in facilitating widespread opioid addiction.
 The Johnson & Johnson name has been further tarnished by concerns over whether its flagship baby powder product contains asbestos.
 Although the company has denied this fact, it has not done much else to assuage consumers’ concerns; actually, it has done the contrary, squashing credible scientific reports about the contamination despite evidence that the company had known about these concerns for decades.

 Much has been said over whether or not the legacy brand can survive the onslaught; Johnson & Johnson’s full reckoning with its recklessness may be yet to come.
-When a brand invests in developing and codifying a strategic brand story, it makes a commitment to customers, employees, partners, and investors about the type of company it will be.
+When a brand invests in developing and codifying a strategic narrative, it makes a commitment to customers, employees, partners, and investors about the type of company it will be.
 Using it as a document to align those stakeholders and guide action builds a resilient organization, as Johnson & Johnson saw with the Credo during the Tylenol crisis.
 In the shadow of the opioid epidemic, modern-day Johnson & Johnson has struggled to keep its promises.
 Although not every customer knows about the Credo, all of them can tell when the brand is being anything less than authentic—and will flee if what they’re promised is sacrificed in order to turn a profit.